moral-agent/sync_flags/README.md

 **Reduce variance in mining revenue**

 Currently, there are about 144 opportunities per day for a pool or solo miner to see any revenue at all.
 With sync flags, that number doubles to 288.
-Sync flags are only worth 25% of what a block is worth, but this still represents a significant reduction in variance.
 This variance is one factor causing solo miners to group into pools, and large pools to be more attractive than small pools.

 **Reduce or eliminate SPV mined blocks**